jo-m-lab/ARBOL/README.md

 <img src="docs/ARBOLsmall.jpg?raw=true" align="right" width=500px>

-Iteratively clusters single cell datasets using a Seurat v4 object as input.
+Iteratively cluster single cell datasets using a Seurat v4 object as input.
 This method identifies and utilizes optimum cluster resolution parameters at each tier of clustering.
 It provides outputs of QC plots for each tier and stage.
-Furthermore, it can return output directories figs/ srobjs/ (see examples) containing subset seurat objects and QC plots matching tiered structure of found in dataset.
-It can also return endclusts/ folder which contains tsv files named with the path to the endcluster (T0C0_T1C1.tsv) and containing the cellnames (one per line) that comprise that cluster.
+Furthermore, it can return output directories figs/ srobjs/ (see examples) containing subset seurat objects and QC plots.
+It can also return an endclusts/ folder which contains tsv files named with the path to the endcluster (T0C0_T1C1.tsv) and containing the cellnames (one per line) that comprise that cluster.